CORNET: Learning Table Formatting Rules By Example: Introduction

-In this paper we present \system{} (\textbf{C}onditional \textbf{ORN}amentation by \textbf{E}xamples in \textbf{T}ables), a system that allows users to automatically generate a formatting rule from examples, thus obviating the challenges outlined. \system{} takes a small number of user formatted cells as input to learn the most likely formatting rule that generalizes to other cells. \system{} explores possible predicates for the target column, hypothesizes cell grouping via semi-supervised clustering and then learns candidate rules by employing an iterative tree learning procedure.
-Since multiple rules match the examples, \system{} uses a neural ranker to return the most likely CF rule to the user.
-For example, in Fig.~\ref{fig:sample_ui}, after the user formats two cells, \system{} suggests the intended CF rule.
+In this paper we present \system{}\footnote{\textbf{C}onditional \textbf{ORN}amentation by \textbf{E}xamples in \textbf{T}ables}, a system that allows users to automatically generate a formatting rule from examples in the form of formatted cells. \system{} takes a small number of user formatted cells as input to learn a likely formatting rule that generalizes to other cells in the column.
+For example, in Figure~\ref{fig:sample_ui}, after the user formats only two cells, \system{} can suggest the intended formatting rule without exposing the user to the underlying rule language.

+The complexity associated with manually writing conditional formatting rules is reflected in the volume of related help forum posts on the topic.
+As of June 2022, more than 10,000 conditional formatting related questions were posted on the Excel tech help community alone \cite{ExcelHelpForum}.
+By analyzing these posts we discovered multiple factors that contribute to the difficulty of authoring such rules manually.
+These factors range from fundamental logic challenges in rules to the lack of user interface support in existing platforms.
+We outline the most prominent factors.

+First, many users are unaware of the CF feature and manually format spreadsheets, which can be highly inefficient and introduce errors.
+Second, even basic rule authoring requires that the user understands the syntax and logic behind conditional formatting, the predefined templates, and potentially the formula language to write more complex rules.
+Writing such formulas is further complicated by the absence of data type validation.
+For example, a user can choose numerical comparison on columns with text.
+This results in wrong formatting or no formatting at all.
+Third, when users do succeed in writing correct rules, they often write formulas that are more complex than needed to capture their intended logic.

+\system{} is designed to address each of these concerns.
+First, \system{} can learn conditional formatting rules from as few as one example, opening up the possibility of dynamically suggesting rules to users.
+Because \system{} can learn rules for a wide range of tasks---about 90\% of our benchmarks---users can rely on \system{} to cover a substantial amount of their formatting needs. \system{} only learns rules specific to the data type at hand, removing a substantial cause of incorrect rules.
+Finally, we found that when users write complex custom rules, \system{} can learn a shorter rule in approximately 60\% of the cases.

+To learn conditional formatting rules, \system{} explores possible predicates for the target column, hypothesizes cell grouping via semi-supervised clustering and then learns candidate rules with an iterative tree learning procedure.
+Since multiple rules may match the examples and different properties of both rules and data are indicative of correctness, \system{} uses a neural ranker to return the most likely CF rule to the user.